 But as Uncle Ben reminds us, great power brings with it great responsibility (see below).

-Powerful range hoods, it turns out, can cause problems when builders, contractors, and homeowners don't install them responsibly.
+Powerful range hoods, it turns out, can cause problems when builders, contractors, and homeowners don’t install them responsibly.
 Some of these fans move air at a rate greater than 1000 cubic feet per minute (CFM).
-As a result, they increase negative air pressure and force "make up" air to enter the home through gaps and cracks in the building envelope.
+As a result, they increase the negative air pressure and force “make-up” air to enter the home through gaps and cracks in the building envelope.

 In other words, powerful range hoods can inadvertently bring dirty air into your home, creating an unhealthy – and potentially dangerous – environment.

-First things first: What are positive and negative air pressure?
+First things first: What is positive and negative air pressure?